alexantao/aquaeye/README.md

 I'll try to make it simple by making YAML files to be included on _configuration.yaml_ file.
 See README file inside the code directory for a description of each.

+AquaEye panel uses a series of integrations that must be installed before configuration:
+* custom:pool-monitor-card (pH gauge)
+* custom:fluid-level-background-card
+* custom:button-card
+* custom:slider-entity-row
+* custom:hui-element
+* custom:bar-card
+* custom:card-templater

+You will also need to make some adjustments in the panel YAML, for example, the Aquarium light entity.

 The idea is to use HA packages feature:
 1. Create a _packages_ directory inside HomeAssistant config dir;
 2. copy YAML files there (careful, there's YAML for ESPHOME and for HomeAssistant);